owacoder/cppdatalib/README.md

        - `string` subtypes `blob` and `clob` are supported.
        - The BJSON `string` type is used to identify UTF-8 strings, and the BJSON `binary` type identifies other strings.
 No strings are modified, either when reading or writing.
 The correctness of UTF-8 strings is not verified.
        - Negative values too large for the internal type are converted to `bignum` internally.
-       - Numerical metadata is lost when converting to and from BJSON.
+       - Numerical metadata of integers is lost when converting to and from BJSON.

    - BSON supports `null`, `bool`, `uint`, `int`, `real`, `string`, `array`, and `object`.<br/>
      Notes: